NicholasPowell/stateful-dialog/README.md

 ### Validation

-The library automatically validates answers with adaptive behavior based on flow context:
+The library automatically validates answers:
-- **Normal/Low Priority**: Text questions must not be blank, multiple choice must be from options
+- Text questions: Must not be blank
-- **High/Urgent Priority**: Validation is relaxed - text accepts any non-blank input, multiple choice accepts any input
+- Multiple choice: Must be one of the provided options

 Invalid answers keep the dialog in the same state.